“To convict the guilty, clear the innocent, and find the truth in a nutshell. ” … a detective expression

 John quotes a military associate who hypothesized that John’s desire to move up the ranks of the U.S. army had a genetic basis.
 In point of fact, List never rose beyond the level of an enlisted man in the infantry, served only five months in Europe, and saw very little combat.
 Perhaps his lifelong love of complex military games where he always controlled Hitler’s army was also genetic!
 He devotes nearly a quarter of the book to discussing a somewhat exciting military career of which he was much more impressed than his commanding officers or fellow soldiers.
 While he wrote detailed letters to his mother during his deployment and named many soldier friends and colleagues, few of them noticed him at all.

 He goes to considerable lengths to fairly portray his first wife Helen and to describe a relatively happy marriage.
 As seemed to be his habit, he could not keep up a narrative for long that did not center on him and his needs.
 In a few sentences he casually manages to destroy his wife’s reputation.
 He implies that as the proverbial hot-blooded widow she seduced him, then faked a pregnancy to get him to marry her.
 Years later she wanted a divorce, an event that would have been a first in the List family (and in Helen’s too, he adds as an afterthought).
-She spent lavishly, had contracted syphilis from her first husband and hide the fact from John for some time, was an alcoholic, and they had an unsatisfactory sex life.
+She spent lavishly, had contracted syphilis from her first husband and hid the fact from John for some time, was an alcoholic, and they had an unsatisfactory sex life.
 Then he started in on Helen’s daughter from her first marriage, Brenda.
 Apropos of nothing, he says that Brenda became pregnant when she was 16 and married the baby’s father from whom she was frequently separated.
 John visited her to “keep her spirits up” but without Helen, who he claims was too upset to see her daughter.
 The piece de resistance was a remark he attributed to his daughter Patty when she was three or four years old:

 Our Patty commented that Brenda had certainly messed up her life.
 I wonder [said John] if Patty would have acted the same way at that age.
 Sadly, she died before she reached Brenda’s age.
 Patty was 16 years and 10 months old at the time of her death.
 (Italics added for emphasis.)

 He accomplished two goals by repeating–or more likely inventing–this scene.
 First, he raises the question of whether Patty’s life would have been ruined by immorality had she lived longer and second, he totally abdicates responsibility for her death.
 “Sadly she died,” he says, not “I killed her.”
+Finally, no four-year-old ponders whether her stepsister has “messed up her life.”

 His unsuccessful accounting career is attributed obliquely to his wife’s excessive social drinking, or to company politics or changes in business venue.
 List is silent on the subject of his inability to earn more than $25,000 a year, even when his position was briefly Vice President and Comptroller of the First National Bank of Jersey City, New Jersey.
-His lack of job success resulted from his inadequate social skills, his rigidity on the job and failure to keep up with the times as accounting began to reply more on computers, and his insistence that he deserved promotion.
+His lack of job success resulted from his inadequate social skills, his rigidity on the job and failure to keep up with the times as accounting began to rely more on computers, and his insistence that he deserved promotion.
 John List rarely saw himself as others saw him.
 While some people described him as kind, generous, and mannerly, others saw him as peculiar, cold, and self-centered.

 Now as to the murders.
 He says he wishes he had not killed his family and prays daily for forgiveness.
 He explains his long decision-making process, the perceived infutility of leaving his family helpless without him, and his fear that committing suicide would severe his connection with God and prevent him from being reconciled with his family in heaven.
 His ability to weigh the moral equivalence of suicide compared with the murder of five people is astonishing.
 Reverend Alfred Scheips was John’s college Lutheran chaplain and he was called as a witness at the List trial.
 He was asked to compare his church’s relative views on suicide compared with murder.
 Finally, he was asked whether he believed there was a greatest sin, one for which there could be no forgiveness.
 He thought for an instant, then replied with a quote from Christian apologist and author C.S.
 Lewis: “Pride is the greatest sin.”
+Bingo.

 Regarding the acts themselves, he recalls them in horrifying detail and explains that he killed all of his victims from behind so as not to cause them undue fear, and that his bullets killed each of them painlessly and quickly.
 All, that is, except for possibly John: